catalinavalenciad/us-crime-rate-modeling/README.md

-# US Crime Rate Modeling: Comparative Analysis of Regression and Machine Learning Approaches
+# US Crime Rate Modeling: Comparing Regression, Regularization, and Tree-Based Methods

 ## Overview
 This project demonstrates the design, evaluation, and comparison of **regression and machine learning models** to predict US crime rates using socio-economic indicators.
 The analysis focuses on proper model validation, generalization performance, and methodological rigor rather than maximizing in-sample fit.